 For embellishment I’ve used thin ribbon of a matching colour.

-The pullover crochet pattern is available on Etsy, Ravelry and my shop:
+The pullover crochet pattern is available here:

 You will receive:

 ► detailed instructions in English with charts and their written explanation (in case you are not used to work with the crochet diagrams).
 Keep the original margins of the file.

 US (4-6), UK (8-10), Europe (36-38) with bust/hips 85-90 cm (33.5-35.5’’);

 US (10-12), UK (14-16), Europe (42-44) with bust/hips 97-102 cm (38-40’’);